GrantsTracks2121/hike-the-ministik-Nov2024/content/trailheads/berg-south/index.md

           <p><a href="w3w://show?threewords=liberally.bouts.unworn">///liberally.bouts.unworn</a> (Opens in what3words - mobile only)</p></td>
         </tr>
         <tr>
-          <td valign="top" colspan="2" class="my-4 text-base"><ul><li>The Waskahegan Berg Section - South Trailhead is bit different from other Ministik trailheads in that there is no safe parking at the trailhead itself.
+          <td valign="top" colspan="2" class="my-4 text-base"><ul><li>The Waskahegan Berg Section - South Trailhead is a bit different from other Ministik trailheads in that there is no safe parking at the trailhead itself.
 But parking is very close nearby at the U of A Access Gate.</li>
-          <li>Once parked near the gate, walk about 5-minutes west down the road, cross the road and access the trailhead to start your hike.</li></ul></td>
+          <li>Once parked near the gate, walk for about 3 minutes west, cross the road and ditch and access the trailhead to start your hike.</li></ul></td>
         </tr>
       </tbody>
       </table>